peytoncordero/DRI25/command-line.md

 head -n #   shows a specific number of lines of the head, e.g. head -n 1 nypl_items.csv tail-n #    shows a specific number of lines of the head, e.g. tail -n 3 nypl_items.csv
 ```
+**Bonus:**
+We included the flag -n in the commands for your cheat sheet.
+It works as an option for head and tail, to show only a specific number of lines.
+You can select the number of lines you want to see by replacing the number simbol for the specific number of lines you want.

 # Summary of the workshop